amitmse/in_SAS_/en/README.md

 ### semicolon
-	- Join two compound sentence (avoid too much of use) i.e. I have painted the house; I still need to sand the floors.
+	- Join two compound sentence (avoid too much of use)
+		Example: I have painted the house; I still need to sand the floors.

+	- It is used to connect independent clauses.
+It shows a closer relationship between the clauses than a period would show.
+		Example: John was hurt; he knew she only said it to upset him.

 ### Colon

+	It has three main uses.
+	- The first is after a word introducing a quotation, an explanation, an example, or a series :
+		Example: He was planning to study four subjects: politics, philosophy, sociology and economics.

+	- The second is between independent clauses, when the second explains the first, similar to a semicolon:
+		Example: I didn't have time to get changed: I was already late.

+	- The third use of a colon is for emphasis:
+		Example: There was one thing she loved more that any other: her dog.

 	- Use for list of items and sentence should be complete (independent clause)

 ------------------------------------------------------------------------------------------------------------------